mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Pomri!"
 I said, quickly rising to my feet.
 But my muscles refused to work enough to muster a run, much less a sprint.
 The blue glow was blotted out by the amber lights, and I could see her in full light now, holdinig her spear defensively.
 A crew of five spotlights emerged from the source of the spotlights, holding their lights to her, and the minute they set foot on land, she sprung into action, taking out one of the slavers.
 But the other four quickly bound her with weighted nets and wrested away her spear with a rope anchor.
 "Pomri!"
 I called out to her, and immediately two of the amber lights turned my way, impaling the dark with their beams.
 Somehow, the distance between us had become immeasurable, as if some illusion had been cast onto by the intense beams of theiir lanterns.
 Without a pause, they ran after me but I just stood there, my mind faltering and petrified in their light.

 From behind me, a voice called "Aye!" and a small army of feet pattered against the rock.
 I huddled in anticipation, but the steps passed by me and charged ahead toward the lights.
-Through the lantern lights, I saw the silhouettes: a maman dressed in dark and tattered clothes, a paddle in hae hand.
-And two saffas further ahead, galloping their quickest to get Pomri.
+Through the lantern lights, I saw their silhouettes: a maman dressed in a dark and tattered robe with a paddle in hae hand; two saffas were further ahead, galloping their quickest toward the lights emerging from the water.

 Across the beach, the maman scaled the darkness and took the two slavers by surprise.
 The struggle played out only a few paces before me.
 The sound of breaking glass rang out; one of the lanterns was extinguished.
 The other flailed about as if reaching to land a blow upon any sign of movement.
 Between the commotion of sound and the bright washed out patterns in my eyes, nothing was clear, but I knew that thi had given me the chance to flee to safety. _The cove_.
 With what little strength that remained in my limbs, I crawled back and waited just inside the mouth of the tunnel for some sign of friend or foe.